amaiya/ktrain/README.md

 #### Additional Notes About Installation

-- Some optional, extra libraries used for some operations can be installed as needed: (Notice that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries in order to support TensorFlow2.)
+- Some optional, extra libraries used for some operations can be installed as needed.
+(Notice that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries in order to support TensorFlow2.)
 ```python
 # for graph module:
 pip install https://github.com/amaiya/stellargraph/archive/refs/heads/no_tf_dep_082.zip